lin1328/ruri/docs/Security.md

 ### Run rootless container

-If your device supports user ns, you can install uidmap and use `-r` option with common user, so that you can avoid using root privileges to run the container.
+If your device supports user ns, you can install uidmap and use `-r` option with non-privileged user, so that you can avoid using root privileges to run the container.

-### Run command in container with common user
+### Run command in container with non-privileged user

-If you can not run rootless container, there's another choice, add a common user in your container and use `-E username` to run command as common user instead root.
+If you can not run rootless container, there's another choice, add a non-privileged user in your container and use `-E username` to run command as non-privileged user instead root.
 If you don't need any privileges, it's better to enable no_new_privs at the same time.

 ### Hidepid